zachrkn/UE4OSC/README.md

 ##Current Blueprint functions available:

 OSCSetHostnameAndPort
----This function allows you to set the IP address for communications
+-This function allows you to set the IP address for communications

----If you're not sure what your IP address is, run cmd and in the command prompt, type ipconfig
----use the IPv4 address
+-If you're not sure what your IP address is, run cmd and in the command prompt, type ipconfig and use the IPv4 address

 OSCStartReceiver
----Call this function to start receiving OSC message from other programs
+-Call this function to start receiving OSC message from other programs

 OSCGetFloat
----This function returns the float in the most recently received OSC message with the /Float address pattern
+-This function returns the float in the most recently received OSC message with the /Float address pattern

 OSCGetFloatArray
----This function returns the array of floats in the most recently received OSC message with the /Aloat address pattern
+-This function returns the array of floats in the most recently received OSC message with the /Aloat address pattern

 OSCSendFloat
----This function allows you send a single float over OSC with the address pattern you specify
+-This function allows you send a single float over OSC with the address pattern you specify

 ======
 ##Notes: